itskingori/itskingori.github.io/_posts/articles/2013/2013-10-18-god-and-his-delaying.md

 ---

 > _"Jesus lifted up His eyes, and seeing a great multitude coming toward Him, He
-> said to Philip, ‘Where shall we buy bread, that these may eat?’
+> said to Philip, 'Where shall we buy bread, that these may eat?'
 But this He
 > said to test him, for He Himself knew what He would do."_
 _John 6:5,6_